 Use 3/4in screw-nails to finish off the paneling.
 These are only placed on the paneling where the framing is there to support them.
 Don’t put screw nails in the paneling where there isn’t frame behind it.
 AND The seams will get a piece of ¾ ripped birch trim later when you install the cabinetry so don’t use them there either.

-I sand everything first, before the screw-nails because the orbital sander and sandpaper get caught by them.
-Lessons I’ve learned along the way. 🙂
+I sand everything first, before the screw-nails because the orbital sander and sandpaper get caught on them.
+(Lessons I’ve learned along the way. 🙂

 Now everything is ready for amber Schlack...three coats to be exact.